syncfusion-content/wpf-docs/wpf/arm-support.md

 # ARM support in WPF Controls

-The Syncfusion WPF components are compatible with ARM64 devices.
+The Syncfusion® WPF components are compatible with ARM64 devices.
 You can build the application with our components.
 The following components/features are alone yet to be supported for ARM64 device compatibility.
 Based on the feasibility, we will provide the support for the below components/features soon,

 * PDF library: HTML to PDF conversion
 * PDF library: OCR Processing